-After 12/1/2018, eligible spouses (or former spouses) receive:
+Eligible spouses (or former spouses) receive the Basic Employee Death Benefit, which is comprised of a payment of \$34,991.07 (the figure is adjusted annually to keep up with inflation); plus the higher of: 1⁄2 the deceased employee's annual basic salary or 1⁄2 the deceased employee's "high-3" average salary.

-- A lump-sum payment of \$33,998.05 (the figure is adjusted annually to keep up with inflation); plus - A lump-sum payment of the higher of: 1⁄2 the deceased employee's annual basic salary or 1⁄2 the deceased employee's "high-3" average salary; plus - Any Social Security and Thrift Savings Plan survivor benefits that may be payable.
+Any Social Security and Thrift Savings Plan survivor benefits that may be payable.